Our restorative dental services at Bearbrook Dental Centre in Ottawa include crowns, fillings, bridges, dentures, and root canals.

 This procedure involves removing diseased blood vessels, tissues and nerves from the interior of a tooth.
 By removing bacteria and decay, your dentist can help stop infection from spreading and prevent the need for a tooth extraction - a procedure that may cause other issues in the future.

-At Bearbrook Dental Centre, composite (tooth-coloured) fillings are used to repair damage such as a crack or a cavity in a tooth.
+At Bearbrook Dental Centre in Ottawa, composite (tooth-coloured) fillings are used to repair damage such as a crack or a cavity in a tooth.
 These fillings are popular as they can withstand moderate pressure from the continual stress of chewing, and can be used on both front and back teeth.

 Inlays & Onlays